Nancy Lopez: Professional career

-During her first full season on the LPGA Tour in 1978, Lopez won nine tournaments, including five consecutive.
-She appeared on the cover of Sports Illustrated in July, won the Vare Trophy for lowest scoring average, LPGA Rookie of the Year, LPGA Player of the Year and was named the Associated Press Female Athlete of the Year.
+In 1978, during her first full season on the LPGA Tour, she won nine tournaments, including five consecutive.
+She appeared on the cover of Sports Illustrated in July, won the Vare Trophy for lowest scoring average, and was named LPGA Rookie of the Year, LPGA Player of the Year, and Associated Press Female Athlete of the Year.
 She won another eight times in 1979, and won multiple times in each year from 1980 to 1984, although she played only half-seasons in 1983 and 1984 due to the birth of her first child.

-Playing full-time again in 1985, Lopez posted five wins, five seconds, five thirds, won the money title, the scoring title, the Player of the Year Award, and was named Associated Press Female Athlete of the Year for a second time.
-She entered only four events in 1986, when her second daughter was born, but came back with multiple wins in 1987–89 - three times each in 1988 and 1989 - and once again won Player of the Year honors in 1988.
+Playing full-time again in 1985, Lopez posted five wins, five seconds, and five thirds, won the money title, the scoring title, and the Player of the Year Award, and was named Associated Press Female Athlete of the Year for a second time.
+She entered only four events in 1986, when her second daughter was born, but came back with multiple wins in 1987–89 – three times each in 1988 and 1989 – and once again won Player of the Year honors in 1988.
 Lopez' schedule was curtailed again in the early 1990s when her third daughter was born.
-In 1992 she won twice.
-Lopez continued to play short schedules - from 11 to 18 tournaments - through 2002, then in 2003 cut back to just a half dozen or fewer events a year.
+In 1992, she won twice.
+Lopez continued to play short schedules - from 11 to 18 tournaments - through 2002, then in 2003, she cut back to just a half dozen or fewer events a year.

-Lopez was considered to be one of the greats of women's golf, and she was the game's best player from the late 1970s to late 1980s.
+Lopez was considered to be one of the greats of women's golf and she was the game's best player from the late 1970s to late 1980s.
 She won three majors, and all were at the LPGA Championship, at the same course, in 1978, 1985, and 1989.
-Lopez never won the U.S. Women's Open, but finished second four times, the last in 1997 when she became the first in the event's history to score under 70 for all four rounds, yet lost to Alison Nicholas.
+Lopez never won the U.S. Women's Open, but finished second four times, the last in 1997, when she became the first in the event's history to score under 70 for all four rounds, yet lost to Alison Nicholas.
 She won the Colgate-Dinah Shore in 1981, two years before it became a major, and was a runner-up three times at the du Maurier Classic in Canada.

 Lopez was inducted into the World Golf Hall of Fame in 1987.
 She was a member of the United States Solheim Cup team in 1990 and was captain of the team in 2005.
 Lopez retired from regular tournament play in 2002 and attempted a return in 2007 and 2008.
 In her return season, she played six tournaments, missed the cut in each, and only broke 80 in three of the 12 rounds.
 In 2008, she played in three events, with a low score of 76, never making the cut.
 She was inducted into the Georgia Sports Hall of Fame in 2002.

 Lopez is the only woman to win LPGA Rookie of the Year, Player of the Year, and the Vare Trophy in the same season (1978).
 Her company, Nancy Lopez Golf, makes a full line of women's clubs and accessories.
 She also does occasional television commentary.